Go to Reviews.org US Edition

 If you’re unhappy with the service (speed, reliability or support) that you’re receiving from a provider, consider switching.
 We update our best NBN internet plans monthly.

 Outside of switching providers or moving house, you’re stuck with the technology type that’s servicing your home, too.
-That is unless you want to drop $330 on an application to NBN’s Technology Choice Program, wherein NBN will appraise the eligibility of your home for a shift to Fibre-to-the-Premises – the best and most future-proofed NBN technology – and outline the additional costs required to convert your connection.
+That is unless you want to apply to NBN’s Technology Choice Program, wherein NBN will appraise the eligibility of your home for a shift to Fibre-to-the-Premises (the best and most future-proofed NBN technology) and outline the additional costs required to convert your connection.
 These costs can stretch to tens of thousands of dollars, though.

-At the end of the day, if it’s not a local network or device issue and you’re having problems consistently with no sufficient support, it might be time to consider switching providers.
-Below are a list of the most popular broadband plans this month.
+At the end of the day, if it's not a local network or device issue and you're having problems consistently with no sufficient support, it might be time to consider switching providers.
+Below is a list of the most cheap NBN 100 Standard plans this month.